ryrichard/Task-Monitor/SystemArchitecture.md

 <img width="700px" src="images/EntityDiagram.png" alt="EntityDiagram" />

-Our diagram is simple.
-We have the usual User_DB with the typical properties.
-They can optionally be a group member, but not required for our app.
-GroupMember_DB is its own schema and connects User_DB to Group_DB.
-Group_DB only has an id and name.
-Its purpose is to just associate people together.
-Last is the Task_DB.
-This will hold 4 properties: associated_id, title, description, and completed.
-The associated_id is a foreign key that associated with either a group or an individual, which is why theres two DB connected to it.
-The rest are there to hold relavent information.
+Our setup is pretty straightforward.
+First, we have the User database (User_DB) with the usual info.
+Users can choose to be part of a group, but it's not mandatory.
+Then, there's the GroupMember database (GroupMember_DB), which links users from User_DB to the Group database (Group_DB).
+The Group_DB only keeps an ID and a name to connect people.
+Lastly, there's the Task database (Task_DB) with properties like associated_id, title, description, and completed.
+The associated_id connects to either a group or an individual, which is why it's linked to both databases.
+The other properties just store relevant details.

 <img width="1000px" src="./images/Flowchart.png" alt="Flowchart" />